Funding for community groups and organisations

 Young carers

-• Young Carer Program (call 02 9280 4744) helps carers aged 25 or under with counselling, information and referrals, emotional support, and events and workshops.
+• Young Carer Hub (call 02 9280 4744) is provided by Carers NSW.
+The service helps carers aged 25 or under with counselling, information and referrals, emotional support, and events and workshops.

-• Young Carer Bursary Program (call 1800 756 238) supports young carers to continue with their education.
-The program offers a limited number of $3000 bursaries each year.
+• Young Carer Bursary Program supports young carers to continue with their education.
+The program offers a limited number of bursaries each year.
+In 2026, there were 1,600 bursaries available, each worth $4,000.
+If your query is urgent call 1800 756 238.

 • Carer Gateway (call 1800 422 737) offers young carers support, including advice and counselling, self-guided coaching and courses on carer skills.

-• NSW Department of Education provides useful resources to support young carers, principals and teachers, including the guide 'Being a Carer, Being a Student and Being a Kid: A Resource for Schools'.
+• NSW Department of Education provides useful resources to support young carers, principals and teachers.
+Visit Wellbeing support for schools for more information on support for young carers.

 Veterans support services